Headquarters Banner

 Last Saturday night we went to Loudon county, - started at 9 P.M., took three horses, two men, and one gun and returned at 2 A.M.
 The night was very dark and it was quite dangerous; but I like it.

 Yesterday Capt.
 Schriber took a party of us, - went over to Harper’s Ferry, were attacked by cavalry, who wounded one of our men – George Brown of Southboro, - but immediately fled, minus two killed and five severely wounded.
 Brown was struck in the fleshy part of the arm and in the thigh, but no bones broken.
-[This was erroneously printed I. B. Crowell last week.]

 Why don’t somebody write to us from home?
 Are we because ‘out of sight, out of mind’ ?
 I have written four letters home but have received no answer.
 Your letter was thirteen days reaching me, but that need not deter you from writing again soon, and in all cases direct to me “Gen. Banks’ Division, 13th Regiment, Co.
 I. M.V.
 Washington, D.C.”